HackAtUCI/irvinehacks-site/README.md

 ### Pnpm

-This repo used `pnpm`, a space efficient replacement to `npm`.
+This repo used `pnpm`, a space-efficient replacement to `npm`.
-You can learn more about it's advantages at <https://pnpm.io/>.
+You can learn more about its advantages at <https://pnpm.io/>.

-Install pnpm with the following command, or use an [alternative instalation method](https://pnpm.io/installation).
+Install pnpm with the following command, or use an [alternative installation method](https://pnpm.io/installation).

 ```shell
 npm install -g pnpm